Skip to main content

 To connect with other participants and share your experiences in the Underground Circuit, you can use the Ride Hermes app or join the local Onewheel Communities holding a circuit on social media platforms like Facebook and Instagram.

-By participating in Circuit events and engaging with fellow riders online, you’ll have the opportunity to exchange tips, discuss trails, and celebrate each other’s achievements throughout the racing season.
+By participating in League Seasons and engaging with fellow riders online, you’ll have the opportunity to exchange tips, discuss trails, and celebrate each other’s achievements throughout the racing season.

 Don’t forget to share your race videos and photos to inspire and motivate others.